helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 ## Build the Examples

 Use JDK 26 and Maven 3.8.0 or newer to build the examples.
-Docker is required only for the container-backed tests.
+Docker is required only for tests that use containers.
 If Docker is unavailable, JUnit skips those test classes.

 From this directory, build and test every database variant: